sauspiel/rbarman/README.md

 # rbarman

-rbarman - Ruby Wrapper for 2ndQuadrant's PostgreSQL backup tool [pgbarman](http://pgbarman.org)
+rbarman - Ruby Wrapper for 2ndQuadrant's PostgreSQL backup tool [barman](http://pgbarman.org)

 ## Installation

-pgbarman has to be installed and configured on the same host where this gem is to be used, otherwise it cannot get any useful information about your backups ;)
+barman has to be installed and configured on the same host where this gem is to be used, otherwise it cannot get any useful information about your backups ;)

 Add this line to your application's Gemfile: